 As if a pancake studded with rum-soaked raisins wasn't already awesome, this pancake is puffs up like a Dutch pancake but gets shredded and caramelized.

-Baked eggs are a classic for feeding a crowd because their low on effort but highly impressive.
+Baked eggs are a classic for feeding a crowd because they're low on effort but highly impressive.
 Serve them in mini cast irons and they'll be even more adorable.

 One of the most requested recipes on the site, this asparagus tart is a standout with cheese, herbs, and crispy puff pastry.